citizen428/ClojureX/README.markdown

     Arg #2: b
     Arg #3: c d

-Use a [shebang line](http://en.wikipedia.org/wiki/Shebang_(Unix)) at the start of your script to make a Clojure file executable:
+Use a [shebang line][shebang] at the start of your script to make a Clojure file executable:

     #!/usr/bin/env clj